gabrielgatu/elixible/README.md

 # Elixible

 WARNING: Project not maintained anymore.
+Use it only as a starting point.

 Elixible is a minimal, and not yet finished, XMPP client written in elixir.